MA

 You might also be considered for some programmes if you aren’t a graduate or your degree is in an unrelated field, but have relevant experience and can show that you have the ability to work at postgraduate level.

-Additional Entry Requirement for the Creative Writing Pathway
+Additional requirement for the Creative Writing Pathway

 To apply to study on the Creative Writing Pathway you should follow the usual application process, submitting a substantial piece or pieces of original creative writing, up to a maximum of 3,000 words, with your application.
 This work does not have to be in the form of writing for children/young adults.
-It will be considered by the Module Leader of the Workshop in Creative and Life Writing.
+It will be considered by the module leader of the Workshop in Creative and Life Writing.

 International qualifications